cms-DQM/dqmgui/README.md

 ## API documentation

-This is the future version of the DQM GUI API and it is preferred for all services over the legacy API.
+This is the new version of the DQM GUI API and it is preferred for all services over the legacy API.

-**This API specification is not yet final and is subject to change!!!**
+Most endpoints of the old API syntax are supported on the best effort basis.
+This section, however, contains the docuemntation of the new API syntax.

 #### Samples endpoint